Yanamas/TankFight/README.md

 # TankFight
-Tank game made in Java.
 This is a Tank Fight game, made as a college project.
+Language used - Java.
 Have fun)